ethereum/hive/README.md

 simple.

-This project is meant to serve as an easily expandable test harness where **anyone** can add tests in **any** programming language felt comfortable with and it should simultaneously be able to run those tests against all potential clients.
-As such the harness is meant to do black box testing where no client specific internal details/state can be tested and/or inspected, rather emphasis being put on adherence to official specs or behaviours under different circumstances.
+This project is meant to serve as an easily expandable test harness where **anyone** can add tests in **any** programming language they feel comfortable with, and it should simultaneously be able to run those tests against all potential clients.
+The harness is meant to do black box testing where no client specific internal details/state is tested and/or inspected.
+Instead, the emphasis is put on adherence to official specs or behaviours under different circumstances.

 Most importantly, it is essential to be able to run this test suite as part of the CI workflow!
-To this effect the entire suite is based on docker containers.
+Therefore, the entire suite is based on docker containers.

 # Public test results